Everett Ernest Blakely: Missions

 VIII Bomber Command Mission No. 72, flown on 10 July 1943, was Blakely's fourth mission and targeted Le Bourget Airfield near Paris.
 Blakely flown B-17 aircraft #230061 named Just A Snappin.
 This operation involved 100 other B-17s fighters, of which Blakely would be credited as part of the group which destroyed four enemy aircraft.

 The last week of July 1943 became known as Blitz Week.
 A period of USAAF aerial bombardment during the 1943 Combined Bomber Offensive of World War II where air raids were conducted on six of seven days as part of Operation Gomorrah.

 On 24 July 1943, the 100th Bomb Group, including Blakely, was directed by the 8th Bomber Command to bomb submarine pens in Trondheim, Norway.
 For this mission, Harry Crosby joined the Blakely crew as Navigator.
 This was a 1,900-mile mission and the longest to date for Blakely, requiring over 12 hours in the air under unique conditions, such as low altitude flying to conserve oxygen.
 Given the intensity of the operation and its success, Blakely received the Distinguished Flying Cross for his actions on this mission.

 Brig.
 Gen. Curtis Lemay awarding Captain Everett Blakely the Silver Star for his valor on the Bremen Mission.

 VIII Bomber Command Mission No. 81, conducted on 12 August 1943, involved the 100th Bomb Group targeting Wesseling and its synthetic oil production facility.
 Due to fog obscuring the primary, secondary, and tertiary targets, the Bonn railroad yard was selected as a target of opportunity.
 Everett Blakely flew Just A Snappin with Harry Crosby serving as lead navigator.

 VIII Bomber Command Mission No. 84, flown on 17 August 1943, became a renowned air battle of World War II for "The Bloody 100th."
-The 100th Bomb Group participated in a historic two-pronged attack on Schweinfurt and Regensburg, marking the deepest attack into German boarders at that time.
+The 100th Bomb Group participated in a historic two-pronged attack on Schweinfurt and Regensburg, marking the deepest attack into German borders at that time.
 Captain Blakely, piloting Just A Snappin, served as the lead pilot for the 100th Bomb Group on this mission.